MarkCyber/MarkCyber/README.md

   - 🔭 I’m currently working on the [**OSCP**](https://www.offsec.com/courses/pen-200/)

-  - 🌱 I’m currently learning about **SUID enumeration & eploitation**
+  - 🌱 I’m currently learning about **SUID enumeration & exploitation**

   - 👯 I’m looking to work in **cybersecurity**